Discover Ancient Egypt

 Day 1 Welcome to Cairo

 Upon arrival, you’ll be met by our staff inside Passport Control who will assist you with all the immigration formalities – from obtaining your visa through baggage claim and customs.
 You’ll be chauffeured from the airport into the city in about 45 minutes.
-You’ll check in to the Hotel and settle in to your guestroom and enjoy the rest of this day at leisure
+You’ll check in to the Hotel and settle in to your room and enjoy the rest of this day at leisure

-After breakfast, the ancient world comes to life today as you explore, with our expert guide, the Great Pyramids… Behold these amazing structures!
+After an extensive buffet breakfast at the Hotel, the ancient world comes to life today as you explore, with our expert Egyptologist, the Great Pyramids… Behold these amazing structures!
 Then behold the watchful gaze of the Sphinx.
+Then we’ll enjoy lunch at a local restaurant.
+Afterward, we’ll be visiting the Grand Egyptian Museum which is the greatest repositories of ancient Egyptian treasures in the world.

 Day 5 Welcome aboard the Nile Cruiser